na-na-hi/renget/archive/lcbguide.md

 Ligma Company is a game developed by Project Type-Moon, developers of Colonoscopy Corporation and Legend of Ruinia.
 It's about reimagined literary characters living in a dystopian hellhole called ~~South Korea~~ The City, hired by the titular Sugma Company to scour the ruins in search of Golden Boughs for an as of yet unspecified goal, while driving a bus that runs on human lives.

 **2. Do I need to play the previous two games?**
 You don't *need* to.
-Dante (literally you) has no knowledge of what happened in the previous games.
 The setting is explained in the introductory chapters.
 Just because you can skip the previous two games, does not mean that you should.
 Both Lobotomy Corporation and Library of Ruina are incredibly fun games in their own right that have attracted a devoted fanbase even before the gacha released.
-You'll want to play them eventually, as the later chapters have callbacks and spoilers to the previous games (Particularly the end of chapter 4 and chapter 4.5).
+You'll want to play them eventually, as the later chapters have callbacks and spoilers to the previous games (Particularly the end of chapter 4 and the entirety of chapter 4.5).

 **3. What can I expect from this game?**
 A great story, characters and setting.
 On top of that, jank, but fun gameplay that might not be very well-balanced.
 Library of Ruina during its early access phase kept releasing difficult updates, which were then subsequently nerfed because of Stemfags crying because they couldn't handle the difficulty.